A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Overview of TrafficDojo

 \subsection{Synchronization of Traffic Signals and Participants}

-Inspired by CARLA co-simulation, we develop a synchronization manager to efficiently handle the dynamic creation and removal of vehicles and pedestrians while seamlessly updating their positions between SUMO and MetaDrive.
+Inspired by CARLA co-simulation, we developed a synchronization manager to efficiently handle the dynamic creation and removal of vehicles and pedestrians while seamlessly updating their positions between SUMO and MetaDrive.
 Furthermore, our framework provides an interface for controlling and synchronizing the status of traffic signals between both.
-A visual example is demonstrated in Figure~\ref{fig:synchronization}.
+A visual example is shown in Figure~\ref{fig:sensor} (right).
+The traffic signal manager takes charge of controllers at intersections.
+At each fixed-time step, the controller selects a non-conflicting phase to receive the right-of-passage (green light).
+If the selected phases differ from the currently active ones, a mandatory yellow phase is triggered for a predefined duration, such as two seconds.
+Additionally, a minimum green time is ensured for all phases.